fivdi/onoff/README.md

 The GPIO sysfs interface can also be used for interrupt detection. onoff can detect several thousand interrupts per second on both the BeagleBone and the Raspberry Pi.

-Note that the [epoll package](https://github.com/fivdi/epoll) is currently only supported on Linux.
-Attempting to use onoff on non-Linux systems will result in runtime errors similar to:

-`Error: Module did not self-register.`

 ## Configuring Pullup and Pulldown Resistors